dynatrace-ace/data-access-and-partitioning-codespaces/docs/B-deploy-codespace.md

 ## ☕️ Wait and Learn

-We know your time is very valuable.
+We know your time is valuable.
 This codespace takes around 8 minutes to be fully operational.
-A local Kubernetes [kind]https://kind.sigs.k8s.io/ cluster monitored by Dynatrace will be configured and in it a sample application.
+A local Kubernetes [kind](https://kind.sigs.k8s.io/) cluster monitored by Dynatrace will be configured and in it a sample application.

 ## ✅ Validate